 This post contains affiliate links.
 See full disclosure, here.

 Plastic cup and twig Christmas tree luminaries

-Lots of twigs and branches ~ collect them from your yard, a park or nearby forest
+Lots of twigs and branches.
+You can collect from your yard or get Pre-Packaged 5″ Twigs.

 Clear plastic beverage party cups – I went with 3 different sizes